Koshmare-Blossom/Koshmare-Blossom/README.md

 # Koshmare-Blossom

+Hey.
+I'm Koshmare-Blossom.

+I work as a security auditor and pentester.
+On the side I'm a software developer, and I dig into low-level stuff on Linux and Windows.

-I don't have much to say about myself.
+I don't have much else to say about myself.
 I like romance anime.
 That's enough.

-My work revolves around Linux kernel research.
-I spend most of my time rewriting CVEs targeting the kernel - reimplementing them in different languages to better understand how they work and what they expose.

 ---